Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-backend-functions.md

 date: 2015-01-12 16:27:36
 ---

-All the child controllers from `class Backend` have access to the following functions:
+All the inherited classes from the `class Backend` have access to the following functions:

 ### 2.1 endpoint_url( param: String )
 Returns a `NS_URL` with the API URL for the given `param`.